nickvosk/acl2015-dataset-learning-to-explain-entity-relationships/README.md

 - `Entity2URL` the url of entity2

-- `Relationship` The automatically produced relatioship between the two entities, with the form [Entity1Type, Relationship, Entity2Type].
+- `Relationship` The automatically produced relationship between the two entities, with the form [Entity1Type, Relationship, Entity2Type].

 - `Relevance` The relevance judgement for the sentence with respect to the two entities and the relationship.
 We use a five-level graded relevance scale (perfect, excellent, good, fair, bad).
 The annotators also marked sentences that did not fit in that scale because of different issues (wrong entities, same entities/different relationship, wrong relationship, other).
 In our experiments we treated all the sentences with such issues as bad sentences.